GuilhE/KMP-ComposeUIViewController/README.md

 When employing Compose Multiplatform for iOS, if the goal is to effectively manage the UI state within the iOS app, it's essential to adopt the approach detailed here:
 [Compose Multiplatform — Managing UI State on iOS](https://proandroiddev.com/compose-multiplatform-managing-ui-state-on-ios-45d37effeda9).

-As your project expands, the codebase required naturally grows, which can quickly become cumbersome and susceptible to errors.
+As the project expands, the codebase required naturally grows, which can quickly become cumbersome and susceptible to errors.
 To mitigate this challenge, this library leverages [Kotlin Symbol Processing](https://kotlinlang.org/docs/ksp-overview.html) to automatically generate the necessary code for you.

 Kotlin Multiplatform and Compose Multiplatform are built upon the philosophy of incremental adoption and sharing only what you require.
 Consequently, the support for this specific use-case - in my opinion - is of paramount importance, especially in its capacity to entice iOS developers to embrace Compose Multiplatform.